sweirich/lambda-n-ways/README.md

 - Debruijn

-  DeBruijn indices that shifts during substitution.
+  DeBruijn indices that shift during substitution.

 2. Contributed by Bertram Felgenhauer

 - DeBruijnC [DB_C]

-  (This version doesn't really count because there is no definition of substitution.
-But it is the fastest!)
   DeBruijn indices without substitutions.
 Adds a "closure" form to the language and uses an environment during normalization.